thirstycode/Raspi-output-catcher/README.md

 -	07:21:56 PM 03 09 --> posted with username angelinajolie143
 :
+-	09:05:15 PM 08 11 --> some error with following having username manushi.chillar.insta
 -	07:21:51 PM 08 11 --> some error with posting having username tamannaah.143
 -	07:21:37 PM 08 11 --> some error with posting having username kriti.sanon143
 -	07:20:48 PM 08 11 --> posted with username angelinajolie143